1989 World Series: The Loma Prieta earthquake

 In the immediate aftermath of the earthquake, ABC aired a rerun of Roseanne (and later The Wonder Years) before Ted Koppel began anchoring news coverage from Washington at 5:21 p.m., with Michaels acting as a de facto reporter.
 The Goodyear Blimp (which was already aloft for the game) provided video of structural damage and fires within the city.
 The ABC opening for this telecast (leading up to Al Michaels informing the viewers of the earthquake) was used at the beginning of a 1990 television movie (documenting the Loma Prieta earthquake) called After the Shock.

 As for the Series itself, Fay Vincent decided to postpone Game 3 initially for five days, resulting in the longest delay in World Series history.
 Vincent told no one before doing so, resulting in an umpire protest, although the original reason for the postponement was loss of power in the stadium, concern about possible structural damage, and the danger of possible aftershocks.
 It was postponed for another five days (until October 27) because of delays in restoring transmission links.
 Then San Francisco mayor Art Agnos wanted to wait a month before resuming it, with Vincent responding to Agnos by telling him that he might move it elsewhere if the delay would be that long.
 With that, Vincent quickly had several other National and American League parks put on standby, including Wrigley Field and Comiskey Park in Chicago, the Kingdome in Seattle, the Astrodome in Houston, or Yankee Stadium and Shea Stadium in New York City.
-(Moving the game to the opponents' stadium was not an option, because the Oakland A's were also based in the SF Bay area.
-Also, it was noted in the news media that there were three major league stadiums in southern California.)
+(Moving the game to the opponents' stadium was not an option, because the Athletics were also based in the San Francisco Bay Area.
+Also, it was noted in the news media that there were three major league stadiums in Southern California: Anaheim Stadium in Anaheim, Dodger Stadium in Los Angeles, and Jack Murphy Stadium in San Diego.)

-Players for the Oakland Athletics returned home, but had to travel via State Route 237 in San Jose, adding an extra 90 minutes due to the collapse of the Bay Bridge and the I-880 Cypress Street Viaduct along with the closures of the San Mateo–Hayward and Dumbarton Bridges.
+Players for the Athletics returned home, but had to travel via State Route 237 in San Jose, adding an extra 90 minutes due to the collapse of the Bay Bridge and the I-880 Cypress Street Viaduct along with the closures of the San Mateo–Hayward and Dumbarton Bridges.
 Not long after returning, Jose Canseco (still in full uniform) and his wife Esther were spotted filling up their car at a self-service gas station.
-As noted in his later book Juiced, Canseco noted that someone wrote an article portraying him as chauvinistic forcing his wife to pump the gas, but that in reality, she told him to let her do it because if people saw him in his full uniform, it would cause a scene.
+As noted in his later book Juiced, Canseco noted that someone wrote an article portraying him as chauvinistic for forcing his wife to pump the gas, but that in reality, she told him to let her do it because if people saw him in his full uniform, it would cause a scene.

-The earthquake would affect the National Anthem performances for the games at Candlestick Park as well.
-Stevie Wonder, who was slated to play the National Anthem on his harmonica at Game 3 on October 17, pulled out days following the earthquake, and in his place Larry Gatlin and the Gatlin Brothers, who had been slated to perform at Game 4 on October 18, would sing the National Anthem when Game 3 was finally played on October 27.